alexcsia/Unwrap/README.md

 - [Exclusions](./docs/conceptual/Customising%20analytics.md)
 - [Contributor's guide](./Contributor%20guide.md)

-`This project is for educational demonstration only.
-You may view and fork the code for reference, but you may not distribute, sublicense, or sell copies of this work without explicit permission.`
+` You may view and fork the code for reference, but you may not distribute, sublicense, or sell copies of this work without explicit permission.`